ceph/ceph/doc/man/8/rbdmap.rst

 operations on one or more RBD (RADOS Block Device) images.
-While the script can be run manually by the system administrator at any time, the principal use case is automatic mapping/mounting of RBD images at boot time (and unmounting/unmapping at shutdown), as triggered by the init system (a systemd unit file, ``rbdmap.service`` is included with the ceph-common package for this purpose).
+While the script can be run manually by the system administrator at any time, the principal use case is automatic mapping/mounting of RBD images at boot time (and unmounting/unmapping at shutdown), as triggered by the init system.
+If systemd is used, :program:`rbdmap-generator`\(8) should be preferred.
+Note that the config file recognized by this script is a subset of that recognized by rbdmap-generator.

 The script takes a single argument, which can be either "map" or "unmap".
 In either case, the script parses a configuration file (defaults to ``/etc/ceph/rbdmap``,